GLP-1 GI Complication Questions

 NIDDK's pseudo-obstruction page matters because it explains that some patients can look obstructed even when no physical blockage is found.
 That distinction matters for records and for accuracy.
 A hospital note that says ileus or pseudo-obstruction is not interchangeable with a note that says bowel obstruction requiring surgery.

-The most useful question is not what internet shorthand someone used.
-It is what the ER, admission team, surgeon, gastroenterologist, or radiologist wrote down.
+The most useful question is what the ER, admission team, surgeon, gastroenterologist, or radiologist wrote down.
 Imaging language, admission diagnoses, operative notes if any exist, and discharge summaries usually settle the question much faster than a broad symptom list.

 What to document if obstruction was considered